 How to Make Fried Rice at Home

 Fried rice is so easy to make at home it’s going to become a staple in your menu!
 Here are a few of my favorite tips to make sure your dish turns out perfectly every single time!

-- Use Day Old Rice: When making fried rice, you’ll want to make sure you have pre-cooked cold rice.
-Why?
-Well it’s important that the rice is cold so you can get a good crisp on it which adds tons of flavor.
+- Use Day Old Rice: For the best fried rice, you’ll want to use pre-cooked cold rice.
+Starting with cold rice will help you to get a good crisp on it which adds tons of flavor.
 Fresh rice has too much moisture and doesn’t crisp up as well (although it does still taste great in a pinch).

 - Use a HOT Pan: Making sure your pan or wok is nice and hot will give the best results.
 You’ll add your oil and you want the rice to crisp & caramelize a little bit to give it flavor.

 - Be Prepared: Fried rice is a VERY fast dish to make… you’ll want to make sure all of your ingredients are measured and ready to go.

 - Pre-cook your eggs & protein: Once you have cooked your aromatics (garlic, ginger, onion) and vegetables, you want to crisp the rice and basically have everything else ready to go.
 This makes fried rice the perfect dish to use up leftover meat (beef, pork, shrimp or chicken).
 Just chop your leftovers and add them in with the eggs.

 This easy rice dish is so quick to make and I have no doubt your family is going to love it as much as mine does!